-Naturopaths recognise that health is more than the absence of disease;
+Naturopaths recognise that health is more than the absence of disease,

-Good health means each individual has the capacity to live life to full potential, in body, mind and spirit.
+Good health means that each individual has the capacity to live life to full potential, in body, mind and spirit.

-Disease is seen as the body’s response to challenges in the internal or external environment.
+The disease is seen as the body’s response to challenges in the internal or external environment.